joakim/calendar/README.md

 - Align with the 12 constellations of the [zodiac](https://en.wikipedia.org/wiki/Zodiac), due to the (lunisolar) [precession of the ecliptic](https://en.wikipedia.org/wiki/Axial_precession)
 - Introduce time scales or prescribe holidays – it's just a calendar

 However, features like these may be applied just as they are applied to existing calendars.
-For example, the unbroken chain of 7-day weeks may be incorporated just as it is in the Gregorian calendar, with week days retaining their traditional names and cultural/religious significance.
+For example, the unbroken chain of 7-day weeks may be used just like in the Gregorian calendar, with week days retaining their traditional names and cultural/religious significance, if so is desired.
 As long as the calendar's underlying structure remains the same.

 #### Related proposed calendars: